 Regardless of whether capturing with your mobile phone or some other camera, there are a few basic rules for capturing for Mapillary.
-Further below in this article, you'll find some extra guidelines as well as tips specific to capturing on foot, by bicycle, or by car, and a few different strategies for how to move as you capture different objects.
+Further below in this article, you'll find some extra guidelines as well as tips specific to capturing on foot, by bicycle, or by car.

 5 basic rules for capturing

-- The main point when capturing is to keep on moving and to try and hold the camera itself still.
+- The main point when capturing is to keep on moving and to try to hold the camera still, pointing in one direction.

 - Mapillary supports images in landscape orientation.
 Adjust the camera to be level with the horizon (the Mapillary apps have tilt lines on the camera screen to help with that).

 - Normally you aim the camera towards the direction of movement, where the road in front of you meets the horizon.

 - The ideal environment for a Mapillary sequence is to have the sun behind you, minimal traffic and fewer people about.

 - Take many images in one sequence (at least 10, but more is better) and in close proximity to each other (5 m is good).